core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Supporting Multiple Responses in Long Exchanges # {#sec-long-exchanges}

 For each of its ongoing long exchange, a client maintains one Response Number for each different server.
-Then, separately for each server, the client uses the associated Response Number to perform ordering and replay protection of responses received from that server within that long exchange (see {{sec-replay-protection-non-notifications}}).
+Then, separately for each server, the client uses the associated Response Number to perform ordering and replay protection of responses received from that server within that long exchange (see {{sec-replay-protection-responses}}).

 That is, the Response Number has the same purpose that the Notification Number has in OSCORE (see Section 4.1.3.5.2 of {{RFC8613}}), but a client uses it for handling any response from the associated server within a long exchange.